The average annual income of surgical assistants is around $75 000 (US)

 The career advancement for surgical assistants usually means getting a job in an environment different than a hospital, such as insurance companies, sterile supply services, surgical instruments companies etc. However, an experienced and educated surgical assistant could also become a supervisor of other surgical assistants.

 The surgical assistant is a prosperous and fulfilling job.
-Because of its significance and the responsibilities it brings, it requires a thorough training, but this certainly is a worthy investment.
+Because of its significance and the responsibilities it brings, it requires thorough training, but this certainly is a worthy investment.

 Surgical Assistant Salaries